grocid/passdesktop/README.md

  - (*Slightly deprecated*) To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens are needed and, hence, root token cannot be used.
 In even in single-user mode, use of root token is not recommended.
  - (*Slightly deprecated*) Trusting a third-party server.
 The holder of the root token (or a group/individual holding of the unseal keys) will be able to read all data stored in Vault.
 However, Vault is quite light weight and can, for a limited amount of users, be run on a mere Raspberry Pi gen A. I would suggest that each user runs Vault on their own Raspberry Pi at home.
 Secrets can be shared over several VPS instances and providers using secret sharing.
 While at a higher cost, it would give higher security and accessibility (as a e.g. (3, 2) scheme would require only two out of three servers to be online).
  - If the password has a lot lower entropy than 256 bits, then the iteration count / Argon2 parameters need to be increased considerably if you are planning on leaking your config file.
+ - No communication with other clients, only authenticated servers.

 ### Possible leaks